-2.31 Directors' responsibilities statement
+2.31 Statement of cash flows Directors' responsibilities statement

 Directors acknowledge the responsibilities for the true and fair presentation of the financial statements in accordance with the books of accounts and the Sri Lanka Accounting Standards and the requirements of the Companies Act No. 7 of 2007.